Master winemaker named Top Dog Distinguished Alumnus

 Fresno State’s 2021 Top Dog Honorees:

-- Distinguished Alumnus: Marcello Monticelli (1969), master winemaker and vice president of North Coast winemaking for E. & J. Gallo Winery
+- Distinguished Alumnus: Marcello Monticelli (1969), retired master winemaker and vice president of North Coast winemaking for E. & J. Gallo Winery

 Outstanding Alumni by College or Division: